kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 ## Custom Interactivity with Javascript

-You can add your own Javascript code which will be loaded and run within the player iframe, by setting the `IframeCustomPluginJs1` Flashvar pointing to your custom JS files.
+You can add your own Javascript code which will be loaded and run within the Player iframe, by setting the `IframeCustomPluginJs1` Flashvar pointing to your custom JS files.
-This allows you to register for player events or add custom interactivity to the player without creating a full player plugin.
+This allows you to register for Player events or add custom interactivity to the Player without creating a full Player plugin.

 > Review: [External Resources Recipe](http://player.kaltura.com/modules/KalturaSupport/tests/ExternalResources.qunit.html) for a rich example of using external Javascript resources.

 ## Player States CSS

-CSS states are CSS classes that are added to the outer most interface element at given player state.
-These are very useful for quickly building a given look and feel at a given player state, without involving a lot of complicated javascript bindings.
+CSS states are CSS classes that are added to the outer most interface element at given Player state.
+These are very useful for quickly building a given look and feel at a given Player state, without involving a lot of complicated javascript bindings.

-* `.fullscreen` - The player in fullscreen
+* `.fullscreen` - The Player in fullscreen
 * `.mobile` - Indicates that we're currently on a mobile device (phones and tablets).
 * `.touch` - Indicates that we're currently on touch device.
-* `.player-out` - The player is focus out ( I use it to hide the control bar ).
+* `.player-out` - The  is focus out ( I use it to hide the control bar ).
-* `.start-state` - The player is on start screen ( before user clicked play ).
+* `.start-state` - The  is on start screen ( before user clicked play ).
-* `.load-state` - The player is in loading state ( on startup, change media ).
+* `.load-state` - The  is in loading state ( on startup, change media ).
-* `.play-state` - The player is playing.
+* `.play-state` - The  is playing.
-* `.pause-state` - The player was paused.
+* `.pause-state` - The  was paused.
-* `.end-state` - The player is on end screen ( video completed )
+* `.end-state` - The  is on end screen ( video completed )
-* `.adplay-state` - The player is currently playing an ad.
+* `.adplay-state` - The  is currently playing an ad.
 * `.disabled` - The current component is "disabled" i.e the click or touch binding for this button is not active.
 * `.size-tiny` – less than 300px
 * `.size-small` – less than 450px